 In Foundation Stage 1 the main focus is on the 3 Prime Areas of learning and the Characteristics of Effective Learning.
 In Foundation Stage 2 we build on these areas with more focus on the 4 specific strands.
 These areas cannot be delivered in isolation from the others.
 They are equally important and depend on each other.
 All areas are delivered through a balance of adult initiated and child initiated activities.
 Through play and practical experiences children learn about the world and their place in it.
 They learn through first hand experiences, talk, books and equipment.
 We set realistic yet challenging expectations that meet the needs of our children.

-For each Early Learning Goal teachers will assess whether a child is meeting the level of development expected at the end of the Reception Year (expected), exceeding this level (exceeding), or not yet reaching this level (emerging).
+For each Early Learning Goal teachers will assess whether a child is meeting the level of development expected at the end of the Reception Year (expected), or not yet reached this level (emerging).